The medial axis of closed bounded sets is Lipschitz stable with respect to the Hausdorff distance under ambient diffeomorphisms: Stability of the medial axis under ambient diffeomorphisms

-We call such balls \emph{maximal empty}. {For the purpose of this article, we define maximal empty balls in terms of unit back projection vectors (Definition~\ref{def:UNor}).
+The maximal ball in the family of weakly tangent balls $\left\{ B(p + \lambda v, \lambda|v|) \right\}_{\lambda\geq 0}$ with respect to inclusion (as described in Lemma~\ref{Lem:PointsBeyondTheMedialAxisNoLongerProjectOnTheSamePoint}) is called \emph{maximal empty}. {For the purpose of this article, we define maximal empty balls in terms of unit back projection vectors (Definition~\ref{def:UNor}).
 To see that each maximal empty ball is indeed weakly tangent, we emphasise: